dave-kennedy/banking/readme.md

 Total amount: -4.98
 ```

+Use the `--verbose` option to see all the categorized transactions, or the
-Use the `--inspect-category` option, followed by the name of a category, to see
+`--inspect-category` option, followed by the name of a category, to see the
-the transactions in that category.
+transactions in that category.
 A date range can be specified with the
 `--from-date` and `--to-date` options.